 Please note that these are the general submission guidelines.
 For the specific requirements for each of the submission types, refer to the ‘Submission Types‘ page.
 To see exactly what is involved in submitting, or if you are ready to submit, see the ‘Submit‘ page, which also contains the submission forms.

-The deadline for submissions for Volume 5, Issue 1, is the 31st of October, 2013.
+The deadline for submissions for Volume 5, Issue 2, is Friday 1st of August 5pm.

-All submissions must be the primary work of a medical student or student in a medically-related field at an Australian university (except for letters).
+All submissions must be the primary work of a medical student at an Australian university (except for letters).
 The student must be able to take public responsibility for the content.